-Our chapters campaign for universities to incorporate the work of incarcerated authors in coursework and will bring incarcerated voices to their campuses by hosting live poetry readings with call-ins from incarcerated authors in 2018.
+Our chapters campaign for universities to incorporate the work of incarcerated authors in coursework and will bring incarcerated voices to their campuses by hosting live poetry readings, lectures and dialogues with call-ins from incarcerated authors in 2018.
 By placing incarcerated voices at the forefront and emphasizing the healing power of communication through art, Prison Renaissance hopes to affect material change in the mindset of teachers, professors, and students towards criminal justice and incarceration and to encourage artistry and leadership among incarcerated people.

-Prison Renaissance at UCLA has designed an innovative curriculum that we will pilot in Fall 2018 at Spring Woods High School in Houston, Texas, with the intent of spreading the model to other schools.
-In this project, ninth grade English students will be paired with incarcerated writers for a semester-long collaborative writing project.
+Prison Renaissance at UCLA has designed an innovative curriculum that we intend to pilot at schools in California, with the intent of spreading the model to other schools.
+In this project, high school English students will be paired with incarcerated writers for a semester-long collaborative writing project.
 This in an opportunity to reach students who are disengaged from traditional language arts curricula and deepen their respect for creative writing.
 The particular nature of these partnerships will encourage students to examine incarceration as a personal and social issue.
 We hope this project will provide a way for students who have loved ones behind bars to work through some of the stigma attached to incarceration, which can leave loved ones on the outside feeling isolated and ashamed.
 At the end, the top essays will receive prizes and all the pieces will be published in our literary journal.